-- Number of scholars in the 2020 cohort: up to 60 - Grant funds from RWJF will include: - Stipend: \$30,000, per year for up to four years or until you complete your doctoral program (whichever is sooner). - Administrative fee: Home Institutions may include an administrative fee of \$1,000 per year, \$4,000 in total to the grant amount to cover the administrative costs of managing the award. - Payment of grant funds: Grant funds are not paid directly to the individual scholar.
-All grant funds will be paid to an organization ("home institution"). - Scholars will also be eligible for a competitive dissertation grants of up to \$10,000, as well as competitive conference and research dissemination grants, awarded by the national program center.
-These funds will be provided directly to the scholars. - Travel to all HPRS events will be covered by the national program center, upfront when possible or via reimbursement. - Scholars will only receive payments if they continue to be in good standing according to their home institution's criteria, maintain full-time student status, have a 3.0 grade point average (if the doctoral program uses grade point averages), and have satisfactory participation in program-related activities.
-Scholars must also continue to be in good standing with the program, which includes: 1) participating in all online course sessions; 2) completing all required coursework; 3) completing all program-related evaluations/surveys; and 4) attending all in-person program events, unless the scholar has an excused absence that has been approved by the national program center director.
+- Number of scholars in the 2021 cohort: up to 40 - Grant funds from RWJF will include: - Stipend: \$30,000 per year for up to four years or until you complete your doctoral program (whichever is sooner). - Administrative fee: Home institutions may include an administrative fee of \$1,000 per year, \$4,000 in total to the grant amount to cover the administrative costs of managing the award. - Payment of grant funds: Grant funds are not paid directly to the individual scholar.
+All grant funds will be paid to an organization ("home institution"). - Scholars will also be eligible for competitive dissertation grants of up to \$10,000, as well as competitive conference and research dissemination grants, awarded by the national program center.
+These funds will be provided directly to the scholars. - Funds received from RWJF or HPRS are considered income for IRS purposes and may be taxable. - Travel to all HPRS events will be covered by the national program center, upfront when possible or via reimbursement. - Scholars will only receive payments if they continue to be in good standing according to their home institution's criteria, maintain full-time student status, have a 3.0 grade point average (if the doctoral program uses grade point averages), and have satisfactory participation in program-related activities.
+Scholars must also continue to be in good standing with the program, which includes: 1) participating in all online course sessions; 2) completing all required coursework; 3) completing all program-related evaluations/surveys; and 4) attending all in-personi program events, unless the scholar has an excused absence that has been approved by the national program center director.
 Scholars not in good program or academic standing may, at the discretion of the director and/or the Foundation, be restricted in their ability to participate in events or otherwise make use of HPRS resources.

-In the event that the scholar changes home institutions during the grant period, the stipend will follow the scholar to the new home institution if the scholar continues to meet the eligibility requirements and the new home institution meets the requirements below.
+If the scholar changes home institutions during the grant period, the stipend will follow the scholar to the new home institution if the scholar continues to meet the eligibility requirements and the new home institution meets the requirements above.
 In such a case, additional documentation will be required.